QMSTR/qmstr/doc/content/WIP/validation/_index.md

   in the documentation.
 * Is the documentation complete?
 The documentation is complete if it describes all files in the package and contains all required information about these files.
-This check will fail if, for example, if license or authorship information is missing even though the file is listed in the documentation.
+This check will fail, for example, if license or authorship information is missing even though the file is listed in the documentation.

 To validate a package, the QMSTR Validator must have been implemented to support that package format.
-For each format, a standard or a best practise needs to exist that describes how the package compliance documentation and the package payload content are shipped together.
+For each format, a standard or a best practice needs to exist that describes how the package compliance documentation and the package payload content are shipped together.
 Initially, the validator supports the Debian file format as a starting point.